Conoize/logkit.github.io/_docs/1.1/formatting.md

 * The developer can supply additional properties to be included in a formatter's string output.

 {% highlight swift %}
-let myFormatter: LXLogEntryFormatter = { entry in
+let myFormatter: LXEntryFormatter = { entry in
     let year = entry.userInfo["year"] as?
 String ?? "unknown"
     return "\(entry.message) The year is \(year)."
 }